-Athletic activities at HIU are a part of the total school program and make a contribution to the whole development of the person seeking maturity in Christ.
-The athletic programs add a dimension to education by providing physical involvement on a broad basis with enjoyable competitive experiences, which support academic, social, and spiritual development.
+Athletic activities at HIU are a part of our educational mission and contribute to the whole development of the person seeking maturity in Christ.
+The athletic program adds a dimension to education by providing physical involvement on a broad basis with enjoyable competitive experiences, which support academic, social, and spiritual development.